-Improving the seismic safety of PPS buildings is an important component of the School Building Improvement Bond program and a priority for the District.
-The majority of PPS schools were built before WWII at a time when knowledge and concerns about seismic safety were very different from what we know today.The 8-year School Building Improvement Bond approved in November 2012 seeks in part to address the seismic safety issues found in many of our schools.
-The Bond will seismically strengthen schools through roof replacements, seismic rehabilitation, modernizations and incremental seismic improvement projects.
+Improving the seismic safety of PPS buildings was an important component of the 2012 School Building Improvement Bond program and a priority for the District.
+The majority of PPS schools were built before WWII at a time when knowledge and concerns about seismic safety were very different from what we know today.The School Building Improvement Bond approved in November 2012 seeks in part to address the seismic safety issues found in many of our schools.
+The Bond work seismically strengthen schools through roof replacements, seismic rehabilitation, modernizations and incremental seismic improvement projects.

 Project Selection CriteriaThe 2012 Expected Seismic Performance (EPR) Ratings were used in the development and prioritization of schools for the 2012 bond.
 These classified Portland Public School facilities, by campus, into general groupings to describe their expected performance in an earthquake, using Good, Fair, and Poor.
-All Poor EPR schools in operation during bond planning have or will receive incremental seismic improvements.
+All Poor EPR schools in operation during bond planning were scheduled to receive incremental seismic improvements.
 For more information visit the Facilities and Asset Management Seismic page.

 Schools receiving seismic strengthening